-In a healthy immune system, many different cells protect the body by fighting harmful bacteria and viruses.
+In a healthy immune system, many different cells protect the body by fighting harmful bacteria, fungi, and viruses.
 Our immune system uses messengers called cytokines to tell these cells when and where to attack.

 There are many different types of cytokines, including: